Oshiomah17/Oshiomah17/README.md

 - 👋 Hi, I’m @Oshiomah17
 - 👀 I’m interested in projects related to DevOps and Software Development,
 - 🌱 I’m currently learning and working as a DevOps Engineer
-- 💞️ I’m looking to collaborate on Slacck and any other platform
+- 💞️ I’m looking to collaborate on Slack and any other platform
 - 📫 You can reach me on oshiomahimionighie@gmail.com

 <!---